-France migrants: Protesters build wall around shelter - BBC News
+French protesters wall off migrant shelter

 The authorities have not yet responded to the construction of the wall.

-The protesters worked late in the evening to put up the barrier in the town in the Pyrenees mountains.
+The protesters worked late into the evening to put up the barrier in the town in the Pyrenees mountains.

 "We not against taking in migrants.
-But you have to take account of the citizens," Laurent Teixeira, a spokesman for the group, told the AFP news agency.
+But you have to take account of the citizens," Laurent Teixeira, a spokesman for the group, told AFP news agency.

-They warned that the small town - with the population of about 5,500 people - would simply be unable to cope with the migrants.
+They warned that the small town - with a population of about 5,500 people - would simply be unable to cope with the migrants.

 The disused hotel in Séméac is one of dozens of similar buildings around France bought by the state to house migrants, many of whom currently sleep rough on the streets.